Maintaining Roof Warranties

 Consulting a Roofer

-If the roofer of record is unknown or unavailable, it is a good idea to get another roofer to take a look and advise and assist as needed.
+If the roofer of record is unknown or unavailable, we recommend getting another roofer to take a look and advise and assist as needed.

 Maintaining the Manufacturer's Warranty

 Once a new roof has been installed, any subsequent modification will be known as a “retrofit.”
 Not voiding the manufacturer's warranty during an installation on an existing roof requires knowledge and skill.
 Poorly executed retrofits are the most common cause of warranty issues.